State of Florida Contract Law Statutes: Is 3 Day Contract Cancellation Valid For You?

 1. Laws for a Legally Binding Contract

-legally binding contract must contain three elements for courts to recognize it as a contract.
+A legally binding contract must contain three elements of a contract for courts to recognize it as a contract.
 While these rules are not considered statutes, they form the basis of all other contract law statutes because they define what a contract is.

 2. Statute of Limitations